Vladislp/Ban-Kos-Easy-1/README.md

 ###########################################################################################################

-### If my .env is required, i can provide for you on requiest.
+### If my .env is required, i can provide for you on request.
 Sharing somehow online is ... bad :)

 ###########################################################################################################